Handagege/learnGit/readme.txt

-Git is a versiong control system.
+Git is a distribute ersiong control system.
 Git is a free software.